Would you like to find out how your church can save energy? And get a grant to take action?

 What happens if we don’t get an audit in this pilot programme?

-If we cannot accommodate your interest during the pilot, either because spaces fill up or because we cannot find other churches near you that are interested, we will keep your application for later in the year, when there will be more spaces available in the audits carried out under the Common Vision programme.
+If we cannot accommodate your interest during the pilot, we will keep your application for later in the year, when there will be more spaces available in the audits carried out under the Common Vision programme.

-The application asks for some background information on the church (the more information that can be provided on that form, the more useful the energy audit is likely to be).
-Before the audit takes place, the church will be asked to gather 12 months’ worth of energy bills (electricity and gas or oil etc.).
 An energy surveyor will visit the church, which will take around 2 hours.
 The PCC will then need to provide someone (preferably with good knowledge of the church) to show the energy surveyor around the church at the time of the arranged appointment: they will need access to all areas including boiler rooms, towers and the like.
-Within around two weeks after the visit the church will receive a written energy audit report that will detail the recommendations, including likely costs and savings.
+If the church has provided all the necessary information, then within around four weeks after the visit, the church will receive a written energy audit report that will detail the recommendations, including likely costs and savings.

 What will the process be for applying for grants to implement recommendations?